Belgium: Armed forces

-The Belgian Armed Forces have about 47,000 active troops.
+The Belgian Armed Forces had 23,200 active personnel in 2023, including 8,500 in the Land Component, 1,400 in the Naval Component, 4,900 in the Air Component, 1,450 in the Medical Component, and 6,950 in joint service, in addition to 5,900 reserve personnel.
 In 2019, Belgium's defense budget totaled €4.303 billion ($4.921 billion) representing .93% of its GDP.
-They are organized into one unified structure which consists of four main components: Land Component or the Army, Air Component or the Air Force, Marine Component or the Navy and the Medical Component.
 The operational commands of the four components are subordinate to the Staff Department for Operations and Training of the Ministry of Defense, which is headed by the Assistant Chief of Staff Operations and Training, and to the Chief of Defense.
+The Belgian military consists of volunteers (conscription was abolished in 1995), and citizens of other EU states, Iceland, Norway, Switzerland, or Lichtenstein are also able to join.
+Belgium has troops deployed in several African countries as part of UN or EU missions, in Iraq for the war against the Islamic State, and in eastern Europe for the NATO presence there.

 The effects of the Second World War made collective security a priority for Belgian foreign policy.
 In March 1948 Belgium signed the Treaty of Brussels and then joined NATO in 1948.
 However, the integration of the armed forces into NATO did not begin until after the Korean War.
 The Belgians, along with the Luxembourg government, sent a detachment of battalion strength to fight in Korea known as the Belgian United Nations Command.
 This mission was the first in a long line of UN missions which the Belgians supported.
 Currently, the Belgian Marine Component is working closely together with the Dutch Navy under the command of the Admiral Benelux.

+According to the 2024 Global Peace Index, Belgium is the 16th most peaceful country in the world.